How Long Does It Take for Water to Digest? What Happens in Our Stomach?

 Usually, women have a lesser percentage of water in their bodies than men, and lean tissues contain more water than fatty tissues.
 That is to say that your weight determines the percentage of water in your body.

-An average body of a fully developed human being contains over 60% water.
+An average fully developed human body contains over 60% water.
 However, this can vary from about 45% to 75%.

 Water’s Journey Through Your Body